-Former British prime minister Margaret Thatcher was a great admirer of Friedrich Hayek, who, along with Ludwig von Mises, Milton Friedman, and Ayn Rand, were the four nitwits who were chiefly responsible for the spread of the false doctrine known as free-market capitalism.
+Former British prime minister Margaret Thatcher was a great admirer of Friedrich Hayek, who, together with Ludwig von Mises, Milton Friedman, and Ayn Rand, were the four neoliberal nitwits who were chiefly responsible for the spread of the false doctrine known as free-market capitalism.
 In 1987 she declared,

 I think we’ve been through a period where too many people have been given to understand that if they have a problem, it’s the government’s job to cope with it.
 ‘I have a problem, I’ll get a grant.’
 ‘I’m homeless, the government must house me.’
 They’re casting their problem on society.
 And, you know, there is no such thing as society.
 There are individual men and women, and there are families.
 And no government can do anything except through people, and people must look to themselves first.
 It’s our duty to look after ourselves and then, also to look after our neighbour.
 People have got the entitlements too much in mind, without the obligations.
 There’s no such thing as entitlement, unless someone has first met an obligation.